tryanything-ai/agent_marketplace/README.md

 ### Plan

 1. Create Database of AI Agents.
-2. Build friendly rest api for fetching agents for anyone to include in there systems
+2. Build friendly API for anyone to integrate agent discovery and listing into their systems.
-3. Build and deploy base marketplace protocol to Sui Mainnet May 3, 2023
+3. Build and deploy base marketplace protocol to Sui Mainnet May 2023.
 4. Onboard web2 Database onto web3 protocol.
+5. Integrate payments for agents into base protocol.
-5. Build python library for easily getting paid for agents
+6. Build python library for easily getting paid for agents.
-6. Build agents that aid users in discovering agents to fit their task
-7. Build agents that aid agents in discovering their users
+7. Integrate reviews into base protocol.
+8. Make all protocol functionality available via easy API.

 ∞ Iterate

 ### Guiding Thoughts

 People don't like crypto.
 Crypto is hard to use.
-The goal is to have the simplest protocol possible for our goals not some massively convoluded system.
+The goal is to have the simplest system possible for our goals not some massively complex system.

 The purpose is a database of apps everyone can use and no one has control over.

+A free on open marketplace or app store for agents builds a foundation for a high quality ecosystem of businesses, SDK's and value creation.

 #### We should aim to create value where it makes natural sense at the protocol level where it is not easy for individuals to provide it.

-- Running agents on-chain?
-NOT our thing.
+- Listings
+- Payments
-- Reviews on chain?
-Probably our thing.
+- Reviews
-- Agent payments on chain?
-Our thing if people want it.

-- Listing, Discovery and Integration tools? **Definetely our thing**.
+And Anyting that makes that dead simple for builders to leverage everywhere.